Memnoch1244/Aard-Showmap-Reloaded/README.md

 Credit to Pwar for the original idea.

-Credit to The Midgaardian Publishing Group for hosting the updated maps and VI support.
+Thanks to The Midgaardian Publishing Group and Boot Camp for hosting maps and providing VI support.